 10 Steps to Building a Business Brand Starts with this

+What’s the first step of the 10 steps to building a business brand?
 And the number one answer is.
 Have a strategy.
 Make a plan.
 Branding isn’t something that just happens, and it shouldn’t be an afterthought.

 Before jumping headfirst into an advertising campaign, you need to be able to answer six questions —who, what, where, why, how, and when?
 Regardless of how excited your marketing team is or how enthusiastic the advertising agency might be, take some time to answer these questions before you roll the dice and only hope your numbers come up.
 Don’t let your advertising campaign be a crap shoot.